ESA-EarthCODE/documentation/pages/Community and Best Practices/Data and Workflow Best Practices/Workflows/workflow-best-practices.md

 ## Implement Basic Testing

-Adding checks to your code helps ensure it behaves as expected and increases confidence in your results ✔️.
+Adding checks to your code helps ensure it behaves as expected and increases confidence in your results.
 Even simple tests can catch errors early, saving significant debugging time later.

 A straightforward way to add checks directly within your notebook is using `assert` statements.
 These statements test whether a condition is true; if it's false, the code will stop and raise an error, immediately alerting you to a problem.
 Use them to verify assumptions about your data or the results of calculations.